spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ### Promises are now part of ES6

 Yes, they will become a part of the language.
-New DOM APIs will be using them too. jQuery already fixed their promises... mostly. angular utilizes promises everywhere (even in the templates), Ember uses promises.
+New DOM APIs will be using them too. jQuery is already switched to promise...ish things. angular utilizes promises everywhere (even in the templates), Ember uses promises.
 The list goes on.

-Browser libraries have already switched.
+Browser libraries already switched.
 I'm switching too.

 ## But promises are slow!